Odontodactylus scyllarus: Ecology

 Odontodactylus scyllarus is a burrower, constructing U-shaped holes in the loose substrate near the bases of coral reefs in water ranging from 3 to 40 m deep in the benthic zone of the ocean.

 O. scyllarus is a smasher, with club-shaped raptorial appendages.
-An agile and active intertidal and sub-intertidal predator, it prefers gastropods, crustaceans, and bivalves, and will repeatedly deliver blunt force to the exoskeleton of its prey until it can gain access to the underlying soft tissue for consumption.
+An agile and active intertidal and sub-intertidal predator, it prefers gastropods, crustaceans (preferably crabs), and bivalves (including scallops such as Annachlamys flabellata), and will repeatedly deliver blunt force to the exoskeleton of its prey until it can gain access to the underlying soft tissue for consumption.
 It is reported to have a "punch" of over 50 mph, the fastest recorded punch of any living animal.
-The acceleration is similar to that in a .22 LR bullet fired from a handgun (accelerations of over 100000 m/s2 (more than 10,000 g), and speeds of over 20 m/s), with each strike packing 340 lb-f of force.
+The acceleration is similar to that in a .22 LR bullet fired from a handgun (accelerations of over 100000 m/s2—more than 10,000 g—and speeds of over 20 m/s), with each strike packing 340 lb-f of force.
 The speed of a raptorial appendage's strike causes cavitation bubbles to form.
 When those bubbles pop they release a large amount of heat, temporarily raising temperatures and weakening the armor of their prey.
 In addition, the surface of its hammer-claw is made up of extremely dense hydroxyapatite, laminated in a manner that is highly resistant to fracturing and can break ordinary glass tanks.
 Its composition is being investigated for potential bionic use in material engineering.